richardjharris/yomikun-app/README.md

 You can see stats on the most common names, kanji, info on unisex names, and the relationship between kanji and gender in Japan.

+## Quiz

+See if you know the readings of Japanese names!
+You can customise the number of questions, difficulty and type of name (given name/ surname).

+## Settings

+Change theme (light/dark), application language, name display format (romaji / kana) and name frequency visual (boxes or pie chart).
+For beginners, dakuten can be emphasised (for example:
+やまさﾞき instead of やまざき).

 ## OCR (beta)